IBM-Bluemix-Docs/hardware-firewall-dedicated/ips.md

 # IBM Cloud IP ranges
 {: #ibm-cloud-ip-ranges}

-A frequently asked question is, **What IP ranges do I allow through the firewall?** The following list contains the full range of IPs to use with the following IBM firewalls and appliances.
+A frequently asked question is, **What IP ranges do I allow through the firewall?** The following tables contain the full range of IPs to use with these IBM firewalls and appliances.
 {: shortdesc}

 * IBM Cloud Juniper vSRX Standard